 Some final thoughts…

-While any form of retrofitting modern air conditioning options for older homes without ductwork will require some cutting and modifications, using a high-velocity or mini-split system can provide a much less intrusive, more economical solution in many cases.
+While any form of installing central air in a house without ducts will require some cutting and modifications, using a high-velocity or mini-split system can provide a much less intrusive, more economical solution in many cases.
 Our climate control specialists are happy to answer any questions and walk you through the process of deciding what type of system offers the best solution for your needs.